|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Lat 8° 58' 24N 79° 33' 20W Albrook Field is located to the east of Albrook and the Panama Canal in Panama City Panamá Province in Panama (Republic of Panama).
 To the north is Fort Clayton and to the south is Balboa.
 Prewar and during World War II located in the "Canal Zone" or "C.Z.".
 Also known as Albrook Army Airfield, Albrook AFB and later Albrook Air Force Station.
 Today known as Albrook Airport or Marcos A. Gelabert International Airport.

 US Congress authorized the construction of Albrook Field during 1928, allocating $1.9 million for construction.
 Actual construction began in 1930 and was completed in 1932.
-Commissioned during April 1932.
+Commissioned in April 1932 as the second permanent U.S. Army airfield in Panama.
 During the 1930s, the base was expanded with additional buildings and the runways improved.

 On April 17, 1939 hard surfaced runways were opened at the airfield.